citta-lab/react/README.md

 Description:
 Building react app to increase and decrease the count based on use click.
 Initial count is `10` and upon clicking `+` we should increase the count by 1 and if we click `-` then count should be decreased by 1.

+Quick view of the counter app would like this [demo](/utils/CounterApp.gif).

 Implementation:
 ```jsx
 import React from "react";